HossamGouda/HossamGouda/README.md

 Software Engineer
 -----------------

-I like to computer science very passionate to add knowledge for my self .
+I like computer science and I am passionate to add knowledge for my self .

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [hos.gouda90@gmail.com](mailto:hos.gouda90@gmail.com)